 1. Business name

-Use a business name in the header section of your invoice If you don’t have a business name yet, just use your name or the name that’s on your bank account where you’ll receive payments.
+To begin, use your business name in the header section of your invoice.
+If you don’t have a business name yet, simply use your name or the name that’s on your bank account where you’ll receive payments.
+Including your business name on invoices appears more professional than using your personal name, helping to establish your brand and build trust with clients.

 What if I don’t want to use my real name and I don’t have a business name yet?